Medical fitness to drive

 Your health professional may refer you to a specialist or you may be referred to an occupational therapist to complete an on road driving assessment.

-For a list of conditions that may be applied to your licence, read drivers: conditions on your licence.
+For a list of conditions that may be applied to your licence, read driver licence classes and conditions.

 You must follow the requirements of a conditional licence.
 Where a periodical medical review is required, the licence will only be renewed up to your next medical due date.
 For example, where an annual medical review is required, your licence will only be renewed for one year at a time.

 Last updated: 17 August 2021